domenechguillem/my_website/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Researchers: Misao Sasaki, Javier Rubio
 - Visitors
 ---

 Guillem Domènech is a researcher associate in the cosmology group of Heidelberg University.
-His research interests include ...
+His research interests include General Relativity, Early Universe Physics, Inflation, Modified Gravity, CMB Physics, Cosmological Perturbation Theory, Gravitational Waves, Euclidean Gravity, Dark Matter and Dark Energy.
+He also co-coordinated courses of General Relativity and of Cosmology at master level.